Skip to content

 VCC pin

-Turn the multimeter to the DC voltage mode in and set it up to 20V of voltage.
+Turn the multimeter to the DC voltage mode and set it up to 20V of voltage.
 Keep the black probe on a grounded surface.
 Place the red probe on a suspected pin and turn on the device.

 If the multimeter measures a constant voltage of either 3.3V or 5V, you've found the VCC pin.